The head of state awards the Czech ambassador the Medal of Independence of the first class

 His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him”, awarded HE Jiri Slavik, Ambassador of the Czech Republic, the Medal of Independence of the First Class, on the occasion of the end of his term as Ambassador of his country to the UAE.

-She appreciated the role played by His Excellency in consolidating the relations of the two countries and pushing forward their bilateral cooperation during his years of work in the country.

 For his part, HE Jiri Slavik expressed his deep thanks and appreciation to His Highness the President of the State for awarding him the medal, praising the level of progress witnessed by the relations of the two countries.
-He thanked all parties for the cooperation he found, which had a positive impact on the success of his mission in the country.
+He thanked all parties for the cooperation he found that had a positive impact on the success of his mission in the country.

 #state #awards #Czech #ambassador #Medal #Independence #class